experiences over gifts

 To give you an idea of what we are up against, my second child was born on Thanksgiving day.
 The nurses had to turn off the Macy’s Thanksgiving Day parade so he could be delivered.
 I ate the hospital’s version of a turkey dinner and promptly hosted Thanksgiving at my house two days later.
 Every year, he thinks this huge meal I cook is for him.

 Two years later, I was pregnant with our third child around the Christmas holidays.
 His arrival on December 29th was a little bit planned.
 I didn’t want any medical help before Christmas but as soon as we were done opening presents, my membranes were striped.
+During that time, I also looked into some pre-birth massage tips to help ease discomfort and prepare for labor.
 We wanted him to be born before the New Year, so we didn’t have to start our deductible all over again.
 He was ready and was born in the week between Christmas and the New Year.
 He kind of get the short end of the stick because there is no break of opening gifts all week.

 Frankly, I think it becomes too much for him and the excitement dies down.
 Their birthdays are during the craziest time of year when there is just so much going on with everyone.